 International applicants may be considered for conditional admission to this program at the department's discretion.

-Substitutions permitted: yes, with approval from advisor and graduate committee
+Substitutions permitted?: Yes, with approval from faculty advisor and AIAR Chair.

 Up to 30 units earned in a master’s degree, less thesis work, may be applied to the major.

 In addition, upon completion of their course work, doctoral students must pass written and oral comprehensive exams to advance to doctoral candidacy.

 May include, but is not limited to, graduate level music courses; choices will depend on student qualifications – previous background in music theory for example, plans for specialization, and availability of the course.
 Other courses in these areas may be substituted with the approval of the faculty advisor and course instructor.

 For a list of recommended current interdisciplinary course offerings related to AIAR, visit our AIAR course guide: https://docs.google.com/spreadsheets/d/1iWkZLIiCrI5FJ5cu7gwn_1VA-E4CEF6ZFcLcqN-ZSRs/edit?usp=sharing

 TRANSFER CREDITS AND CREDITS EARNED OUTSIDE OF PROGRAM